fnxpt/text-messaging-capablility/README.md

-# Text Messaging Cabability demo for Backbase DBS Service
+# Text Messaging Capability demo for Backbase DBS Service

-This service enables you to setup a Text Capability service to:
+This service enables you to setup a text messaging (e.g. SMS, Whatsapp, etc) capability service to:

 - Send an OTP
 - Verify an OTP
-- Send an SMS
+- Send a text message

+You need to connect to a messaging service provide that caters for sending out text messages, such as:
+- **Twilio**.
+You can use this service https://github.com/Backbase/twilio-integration-service to accelerate your integration with Twilio.

 ## Components